Azure/aca-dotnet-workshop/docs/aca/01-deploy-api-to-aca/index.md

 var builder = WebApplication.CreateBuilder(args);
 // Add services to the container. builder.Services.AddSingleton<ITasksManager, FakeTasksManager>();

 // Code removed for brevity
 app.Run();
 ```

-- Add a new controller under the `Controllers` folder with name below.
+- Inside the **Controllers** folder create a new controller with the below filename.
 We need to create API endpoints to manage tasks.

 === "TasksController.cs"